Back to Home

 Quick comparison table

-App Records offline Transcribes offline (explicitly stated) Strong organization features Best for
+App Records offline Transcribes offline / no-cloud?
+Best strength Best for

-Noted Yes Not explicitly promised (verify) Timestamped notes; notebooks; exports Study + typed notes while recording
+Noted Yes Not positioned as offline-first Timestamped notes, notebooks, typed notes while recording Students and researchers

 How to run a simple "dead zone" test (2 minutes)